BioGRID/CUP-LIMS/config/README.md

 ## Web Configuration
 These variables pertain to the website and the public facing aspects of the IMS.
 + **WEB_URL** - This is the full url to your ORCA installation.
 For example: http://www.orca.com, http://192.111.111.111, http://localhost
++ **WEB_SUBFOLDER** - If your url uses a subfolder, you need to specify it here.
+Example: if you url is http://www.orca.com/myorca you would put "myorca" here.
+Generally not required, so the default is "".
 + **WEB_NAME** - This is the name for your installation.
 Default: Open Repository for CRISPR Analysis
 + **WEB_NAME_ABBR** - An abbreviated version of the **WEB_NAME** variable for instances with limited space.
 Default: ORCA
 + **WEB_DESC** - A general description of your site, likely no need to modify.
 This is used in meta desc headings in HTML.